alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-09-adventures-in-the-terraform-dsl-part-v-conditional-logic.md

 #### Count, true and false

 In the dark days of early Terraform, the Terraform DSL had no conditional logic at all.
 And, although the underlying HashiCorp Configuration Language (HCL) converted the bare words `true` and `false` into the strings `1` and `0` respectively, it meant nothing to Terraform itself.
-It had no concept of `true` and `false` either.
+It had no concept of `true` and `false`.

 Instead, Terraform had - as seen throughout this blog series so far - a `count` meta parameter.
 And there's one bit I haven't mentioned about `count` yet, which is what happens if you set `count = 0`?
 Well, it causes Terraform to simply not create that resource - or, if it is already created, it causes Terraform to destroy it again.